 Assumption #3: No models envision a bank that serves as a bond underwriter or custodian of the investment pool.
-Aside from cash management and commercial banking, the City also utilizes large commercial banks to underwrite bonds, a form of debt to fund long-term projects, and serve as custodian of the investment pool.
-Bond underwriters help the City sell its bonds to investors, and a municipal bank would need to be a registered broker-dealer and have expertise in capital markets with a sales channel.
+Aside from cash management and commercial banking, the City also utilizes large commercial banks to underwrite bonds, a form of debt to fund longterm projects, and serve as custodian of the investment pool.
+Bond underwriters help the City sell its bonds to investors, and a municipal bank would need to be a registered brokerdealer and have expertise in capital markets with a sales channel to perform this work.
 This expertise is separate and apart from traditional community banking.
 Similarly, the models do not envision the municipal bank serving as the custodian of the Treasurer's Pooled Investment Fund, because it is not possible to lease a platform for custodian work, and the cost to develop the technology and hire staff would outweigh the limited fee income (currently \$200,000 per year).

 Assumption #4: The bank will not provide any non-lending retail services.
-To keep infrastructure and staffing costs down, the municipal banks modeled do not offer traditional retail banking services for personal or business clients (such as cash management, debit cards, ACH payments etc.).
-Banks typically lose money on free checking accounts, 24 and banking experts noted that providing high-quality retail services would be costly.
-To avoid this loss, the municipal bank will not offer retail services.
+The municipal banks modeled do not offer traditional retail banking services for personal or business clients (such as cash management, debit cards, ACH payments etc.), because it is difficult to perform retail banking well, and retail banking greatly increases infrastructure and staffing costs.
+Banks typically lose money on free checking accounts, and banking experts noted that providing highquality retail services would be costly.28 To avoid this loss, the municipal bank will not offer retail services.

-Assumption #5: Models include only income from interest spread (as opposed to fees).
-A typical community bank earns about 80 percent of its income from interest and 20 percent from fees (such as overdraft fees, account maintenance fees etc.) The bank models assume that all profits from the bank come from interest income (the spread between the interest charged on loans and the interest paid out on deposits), and no income comes from fees.
+Assumption #5: Models include income from interest spread and commercial banking fees.
+A typical community bank earns about 80 percent of its income from interest and 20 percent from fees (such as overdraft fees, account maintenance fees etc.).
+The bank models assume that revenue comes from interest income (the spread between the interest charged on loans and the interest paid out on deposits), and the \$600,000 fee that the municipal bank charges to the City for its commercial banking work in Models Two and Three.
+Aside from that fee, the bank does not include any fee income.
 The bank likely will charge fees for its services (such as origination fees, servicing fees etc.), but these fees are not included in the model.